AguaClara/UASB/UASB_Manual_Spring2018.md

 ***Please add to this section with literature on the influent system and some details on how they can be improved*** Conventional UASB reactors utilize an invert funnel, known as a Gas-Liquid-Solid Separator (GLSS), to collect biogas (carbon dioxide and methane) that is produced during anaerobic digestion ([Narnoli et. al, 1997](https://www.sciencedirect.com/science/article/pii/S0043135497809876)).
 The design of the GLSS, however, is not gas-tight because gas can escape around the edges of the GLSS and escape from the system.
 Since methane is a potent greenhouse gas, the biogas should be captured to reduce negative environmental impacts ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).

 To successfully process organic waste, UASB reactors heavily rely on the accumulation, concentration, and conglomeration of a large population of these bacteria in order to form diverse microbial community known as granules.
 Proper granulation and retention of these granules in a reactor is imperative to maximize the removal of COD and BOD and increase the overall effectiveness of UASB technologies ([Subramanyam et. al 2013](https://www.liebertpub.com/doi/abs/10.1089/ees.2012.0347)).
-To prevent biomass escape and increase sludge retention, parallel plates, akin to those in AguaClara drinking water treatment facilties, can be used ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).
+To prevent biomass escape and increase sludge retention, parallel plates, akin to those in AguaClara drinking water treatment facilities, can be used ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).

 Sludge, along with fats, oils, and grease (FOG) can also escape the sludge blanket and accumulate at the water surface open to the atmosphere, forming a filamentous layer of bacteria ([Van Lier 2010](https://courses.edx.org/c4x/DelftX/CTB3365STx/asset/Chap_4_Van_Lier_et_al.pdf), [Lettinga 1991](http://wst.iwaponline.com/content/24/8/87)).
 This is problematic because the exit weir skims the water surface in traditional systems, which allows for these solids to escape untreated.